bmurrtech/0-100-days-cloud-engineer/README.md

 <br>![alt_text](./images/vmware-pvscsi-2.jpg)

-- Also, you wan to give Kemp LoadMaster an internet connection, so go ahead and add it whil you are on this screen.
+- Also, you wan to give Kemp LoadMaster an internet connection, so go ahead and add it while you are on this screen.
 Just click `Add` and add your `Network Device`.
 - I also recommend adding additional CPU cores and RAM (at least 4GB) to help with running Kemp without a problem as some users mentioned issues when the RAM was below 2 cores and 4GB of RAM (by default, it will give Kemp only 2GB).

 <br>![alt_text](./images/loadmaster-working.jpg)